NPITX-programs/BurgerBarn/.github/README.md

 ## Reqrirments of Code
 At start, display a one-time welcome message that will not reappear once the screen is cleared.
+1. Sort the items in the List Box alphabetically

 Selecting a menu item will display a message: